 Become eligible for Medicare: You must apply for Medicare Parts A & B. Medicare then becomes primary for coverage and the UPlan is secondary.

-In the event that your claim is not approved by Cigna, you may be considered on an unpaid leave of absence, and you will be responsible for the full cost of your medical and dental coverage.
-You may appeal Cigna's claim decision by following the process outlined in your Academic Long-Term Disability Certificate (pdf).
+In the event that your claim is not approved by Unum, you may be considered on an unpaid leave of absence, and you will be responsible for the full cost of your medical and dental coverage.
+You may appeal Unum's claim decision by following the process outlined in your Academic Long-Term Disability Certificate (pdf).

 If you are on an active appointment and are participating in the Faculty Retirement Plan at the onset of disability, you will continue to receive a full contribution to your retirement account while you are receiving disability benefits.
 The amount of contribution will equal 15.5% of your covered salary in effect on your last full day of active work.